sermant-io/Sermant-website/docs/en/document/plugin/router.md

 ## Function

-In the case of multiple versions and instances of microservices, the routing between services is managed by configuring routing rules to achieve business purposes such as lossless upgrade and application dial test.
+The tag routing plug-in implements the configuration and management of routing rules between microservices in a non-intrusive way.
+In the case of multiple versions and instances of microservices, the label routing plug-in can manage the routing between services by configuring routing rules to achieve lossless upgrade, application dial test and other business purposes.

 ## Parameter Configuration